GarthTheChicken/Firefox-Context-Tab-List/README.md

 * Active tab highlighting using userChrome tweak below.
 Works by searching for the ~#~ characters that gets added and styling it.
 * Added access keys to the list.
 A tab in the list can now be selected by typing the first letter.
 If more than one entry has the same first letter then it will jump between those entries.
 * Added context entries so that the extension will show up when right clicking on images, links, frames, text selection and will appear in the tools menu of the browser menu bar to make sure it's always accessable.
-* Added pseudo ID allowing userChrome styling.
+* Added add on ID allowing userChrome styling.

 What doesn't work: